6 Things to Remember When Setting Up a Temperature PID in Siemens TIA Portal

 - This is found under the Advanced Settings section in the configuration folder for your technology object

-- Have a way to shut down the heat device if necessary, in case of a malfunction.
-In such a case, a heat switch button (externally wired or on the HMI) to enable the heat device(s).
-This way if the PID loop goes awry, you won’t run the risk of melting a part or burning up a heating element
+- Ensure that you have a way to shut down the heat device if necessary, in case of a malfunction.
+In such a case, use a heat switch button (externally wired or on the HMI) to enable/disable the heat device(s).
+This way, if the PID loop goes awry, you won’t run the risk of melting a part or burning up a heating element.